Eliminating Delocalization Error through Localized Orbital Scaling Correction with Orbital Relaxation from Linear Response

 lrLOSC shows promise in computing valence orbital energies.
 However, practical applications have exposed certain limitations of lrLOSC.
 Previous research indicates that in most conventional DFAs, it is primarily the quadratic component that leads to deviations from the piece-wise linearity condition\cite{zheng_improving_2011,hait_delocalization_2018}.
 Nevertheless, contributions from higher-order expansion can have a significant impact under some scenarios.
 An evidential example of these contributions from the higher-order expansion is the emergence of a negative-curvature region when a small fraction of an electron is added to certain integer systems. \cite{li_piecewise_2017} This phenomenon is rare, but it does occur.
 The analytical expression of kappa in Eq.~(\ref{eqn:kappa}) can capture these unstable negative curvatures and lead to an unphysical energy correction.

 To mitigate issues associated with negative curvature and enhance the robustness of lrLOSC for a wide range of systems, we developed an adjusted electron density to sidestep instability in the second derivative.
 For molecular orbitals exhibiting problematic elements in the curvature matrix, we introduced a slight increment in electron density when assessing the functional derivative of the xc functional.
 This addition assists the functional derivative in bypassing its unstable region while having minimal impact on other orbitals.
-Further details on convergence tests and implementations are available in the SI.
+For the sake of consistency and clarity, we apply this strategy to all molecules and to each virtual orbital.
+Further details on convergence tests and implementations are available in the SM\cite{SI}.

 In addition to the valence orbital energies, accurately assessing the total energies is also crucial, particularly for larger systems where DE undermines the reliability of DFAs.
 Here, we demonstrate the effectiveness of lrLOSC in providing accurate total and orbital energies.
 Figure \ref{fig:DlrLOSC} shows the vertical IPs of tetracyanoethylene (TCNE) and benzonitrile calculated using three methods, compared with EOM-CCSD(T) benchmarks. lrLOSC provides positive energy corrections, particularly for ($N-1$)-electron cationic systems, aligning the IPs more closely with EOM-CCSD(T) and highlighting the prominence of DE in charged systems.
-Table \ref{tab:total_Energy} reinforces this trend, showing systematic improvements in vertical IPs for 27 molecules, with a 0.14 eV reduction in MAE for lrLOSC-corrected $\Delta$SCF compared to uncorrected methods.
+Table \ref{tab:total_Energy} reinforces this trend, showing systematic improvements in vertical IPs for 21 molecules, with a 0.19 eV reduction in MAE for lrLOSC-corrected $\Delta$SCF compared to uncorrected methods.
 These results demonstrate lrLOSC as a robust method for addressing DE in both orbital and total energy calculations across diverse molecular systems.